xieyuankun/xieyuankun.github.io/_pages/about.md

 Hi there, I am Yuankun Xie, currently a third-year Ph.D. candidate at the Communication University of China and engaged in joint Ph.D. training at the Institute of Automation, Chinese Academy of Sciences.

-My research interests encompass audio deepfake detection (both global and partial detection, as well as deepfake audio source tracing), speech synthesis, and voice conversion.
+My research interests encompass audio deepfake detection (both global and partial detection, as well as audio deepfake source tracing), domain generalization, out-of-distribution detection, audio neural codec.
 I have published <span style="color: red; font-weight: bold;">20+</span> papers at the top international AI conferences and journals such as TIFS, IJCAI, ICASSP, INTERSPEECH.

 # 🔥 Milestones